thromwill/CS-3050/redBlackTree/README.txt

 redBlackTree

-This program was written during my second semester sophomore year for CS 3050, and advanced algorithm design course taught in C. The goal of this design is to develop and understanding of tree variations.
+This program was written during my second semester sophomore year for CS 3050, an advanced algorithm design course taught in C. The goal of this design was to develop and understanding of tree variations.
 Input is taken in the form of a text file of integers or user input from the console, and an in-order traversal, tree height, black height, and the second largest element are displayed.